 - Alternatively, create comprehensive sung practice tracks that everyone can benefit from, especially as they’re useful for folx who may have missed one or more rehearsals.

 - Play voice parts on piano or similar instrument individually, then together.
 This is especially helpful for folx who decide that music-reading is not for them.

-- Send all communications, including lyrics (if applicable), in electronic format that I can interact with using my screen reader and or Braille display.
+- Send all communications and materials, including lyrics (if applicable), in electronic format that I can interact with using my screen reader and or Braille display.

 - Have access to ride-sharing services and support such as Uber or Lyft, or use an accessible spreadsheet so people can request and offer rides for rehearsals each week.

 - Have a check-in buddy system so that folx can check in with each other and make sure they got home okay.

 - Know the logistics of the place, i.e. time and location